projectcinderella/projectcinderella.github.io/index.md

 * * *

-And so to Cinderella, here's our wishes for you:
+And so to Cinderella, here are our wishes for you:

 ## Departmental Wishes